redis/redis-doc/topics/streams-intro.md

       2) "orange"
 ```

-The message was successfully claimed by Alice, that can now process the message and acknowledge it, and move things forward even if the original consumer is not recovering.
+The message was successfully claimed by Alice, who can now process the message and acknowledge it, and move things forward even if the original consumer is not recovering.

 It is clear from the example above that as a side effect of successfully claiming a given message, the **XCLAIM** command also returns it.
 However this is not mandatory.
 The **JUSTID** option can be used in order to return just the IDs of the message successfully claimed.
-This is useful if you want to reduce the bandwidth used between the client and the server, but also the performance of the command, and you are not interested in the message because later your consumer is implemented in a way that will rescan the history of pending messages from time to time.
+This is useful if you want to reduce the bandwidth used between the client and the server, but also the performance of the command, and you are not interested in the message because your consumer is implemented in a way that it rescans the history of pending messages from time to time.

 Claiming may also be implemented by a separated process: one that just checks the list of pending messages, and assigns idle messages to consumers that appear to be active.
 Active consumers can be obtained using one of the observability features of Redis streams.
 This is the topic of the next section.

 ## Claiming and the delivery counter

 The counter that you observe in the **XPENDING** output is the number of deliveries of each message.
-Such counter is incremented in two ways: when a message is successfully claimed via **XCLAIM** or when an **XREADGROUP** call is used in order to access the history of pending messages.
+This counter is incremented in two ways: when a message is successfully claimed via **XCLAIM** or when an **XREADGROUP** call is used in order to access the history of pending messages.

-When there are failures, it is normal that messages are delivered multiple times, but eventually they usually get processed.
+When there are failures, it is normal that messages are delivered multiple times, but they usually get processed eventually.
 However there is sometimes a problem to process a given specific message, because it is corrupted or crafted in a way that triggers a bug in the processing code.
 In such a case what happens is that consumers will continuously fail to process this particular message.
-Because we have the counter of the delivery attempts, we can use that counter to detect messages that for some reason are not processable at all.
+Because we have the counter of the delivery attempts, we can use that counter to detect messages that for some reason cannot be processed at all.
 So once the deliveries counter reaches a given large number that you chose, it is probably wiser to put such messages in another stream and send a notification to the system administrator.
 This is basically the way that Redis streams implement the concept of the *dead letter*.

 ## Streams observability